-8.1 In making recommendations to Full Council about the budget, Policy and Resources Committee must give due regard to eliminating unlawful discrimination, promoting equality of opportunity and fostering good relations between people with protected characteristics and the rest of the population.
-The assessment of equality impact of the budget proposals is included in a separate report to this Committee.
+8.1 In making recommendations to Full Council about the budget, Policy and Resources Committee gave due regard to eliminating unlawful discrimination, promoting equality of opportunity and fostering good relations between people with protected characteristics and the rest of the population.
+The assessment of equality impact of the budget proposals is included in a separate report elsewhere on the agenda.